 - Continued Stay / Concurrent Review A Utilization Review of a service, treatment or admission for a benefit coverage determination which must be done during an ongoing stay in a facility or course of treatment. - Both Pre-Service and Continued Stay / Concurrent Reviews may be considered urgent when, in the view of the treating provider or any doctor with knowledge of your medical condition, without such care or treatment, your life or health or your ability to regain maximum function could be seriously threatened or you could be subjected to severe pain that cannot be adequately managed without such care or treatment.
 Urgent reviews are conducted under a shorter timeframe than standard reviews. - Post-service Review A review of a service, treatment or admission for a benefit coverage that is conducted after the service has been provided.
-Post-service reviews are performed when a service, treatment or admission did not need a precertification, or when a needed Precertification was not obtained.
+Post-service reviews are performed when a service, treatment or admission did not need a precertification, or when a needed precertification was not obtained.
 Post-service reviews are done for a service, treatment or admission in which we have a related clinical coverage guideline and are typically initiated by us.

-Participating providers in Anthem's network know which services require precertification and will obtain the precertification when required.
+Participating providers in Anthem's network know which services require Precertification and will obtain the Precertification when required.
 Participating providers have detailed information regarding Anthem's managed care guidelines procedures and are responsible for assuring that those requirements are met.

-Covered persons who use an out-of-network provider should advise that provider to contact Quantum Health or Anthem BCBS, as appliable, for information on obtaining precertification.
-A penalty of 20% of the cost of the service or \$500, whichever is less, will be imposed for failure to obtain precertification for an out-of-network service where it is required.
+Covered persons in the Expanded Access, Preferred and Out-of-Area POS Plans who are using an out-of-network provider should advise that provider to contact Quantum Health or Anthem BCBS, as applicable, for information on obtaining Precertification.
+A penalty of 20% of the cost of the service or \$500, whichever is less, will be imposed for failure to obtain Precertification for an out-of-network service where it is required.